linsm/attestable-builds/walkthrough.md

 10. Go To Advanced details and enable `Nitro Enclave`
 11. Finally, launch the instance

-### Prepare the Amazon EC2 instance (5 human-mintues)
+### Prepare the Amazon EC2 instance (3 human-mintues + machine-minutes)

 Now the EC2 machine can be prepared for running the experiments.

-1. Connect to your instance via SSH (the public IPv4 address is shown in AWS Portal -> Instances)
+1. Connect to your instance via SSH (the public IPv4 address is shown in AWS Portal -> Instances) (<1 human-minute)

    ```
    ssh -i <path-to-ssh-key.pem> ec2-user@<public-ip-ec2-instance>
    ```

-3. Install git:
+3. Install git: (<1 human-minute)

    ```
    sudo dnf install git -y
    ```

-5. Clone our repository and change to it's directory:
+5. Clone our repository and change to it's directory: (<1 human-minute)

    ```
    git clone https://github.com/linsm/attestable-builds && cd attestable-builds
    ```

-7. Run the preparation script to install necessary dependencies and configuring the system:
+7. Run the preparation script to install necessary dependencies and configuring the system: (4 machine-minutes)

    ```
    ./scripts/artifact-eval-setup.sh <INSERT REPOSITORY> <INSERT TOKEN>